caleyass/Diagram3d/README.md

 ## Realization description

-Each View is initialized via View class with specific parameters.
-After initialization you can set style , rotation, camera position or disable camera.
-Initializers contains array of CGFloat - it would initialize 3d chart with 1-dimensional value, or turples with CGFloat and Strings - it would initialize 3d chart with (2-3)-dimensional values and title for each chart node.
+Each View is initialized via View class with specific parameters - approproate turple of CGFloat and optionally String.
+Several CGFloat in init means that chart would have 2 or 3 dimensional values.
+Initialize a view before using it.
+Then set styles, rotation, camera position you want to apply, or disable camera movement.